Archive # 3 – 2005

 Books have featured strongly in my artistic iconography.
 My reverence for the (potential) knowledge contained in books is a legacy from my father.

 In this painting I have referenced the architecture of the great Zimbabwe ruins.
-These ruins, situated at Masvingo in Zimbabwe, constitute the most significant archaeological site of pre-colonial times south of the Sahara in Africa and are considered to be a remote outpost of the powerful kingdom of the Monomatopas.
+These ruins, situated at Masvingo in Zimbabwe, constitute the most significant archaeological site of pre-white colonial times south of the Sahara in Africa and are considered to be a remote outpost of the powerful kingdom of the Monomatopas.
 In reconstituting them as architectural structures made entirely from books I am associating and locating the collective wisdom of the ages contained in them; in the very fabric of the ruins.
 The books and their contents now part of the ruins are a lament on what I perceive as the rapid loss of interest in knowledge.
 The general and ready availability of knowledge through the internet has resulted in a distinct loss of appetite for its acquisition.
 Information does not equal knowledge.
 I genuinely fear we are entering a new dark age.
 This painting, one of three, is also a comment on the sad demise of the book in its traditional form being superseded by virtual books in the digital age.
 In these images I am combining my respect for the heritage of both Europe and Africa.